Pylons/pyramid_cookbook/quick_traversal/typeviews.rst

 Background
 ==========

-In :doc:`../hierarchy` we had 3 "content types" (SiteFolder, Folder, and Document.)
+In :doc:`hierarchy` we had 3 "content types" (SiteFolder, Folder, and Document.)
 All, however, used the same view and template.

 Pyramid traversal though lets you bind a view to a particular content